 New Technologies Produce Extraordinary Advances In Heart Disease Treatment

 By Joseph E. Parrillo, M.D.
-Chair, Heart & Vascular Hospital at Hackensack University Medical Center And Marie L. Garibaldi, Endowed Chair Professor and Chair, Department of Cardiology, Hackensack Meridian
+Chair, Heart & Vascular Hospital, Hackensack University Medical Center And Marie L. Garibaldi, Endowed Chair Professor and Chair, Department of Cardiology Hackensack Meridian School of Medicine, Seton Hall University

 If there’s one thing that’s constant in healthcare today, it’s change.
 While one could argue that the industry has been in a constant state of evolution, with cutting-edge research and the development of life-saving medical technology, the reality is that change today is different.
 We’re not just talking about new treatments and solutions.
 We’re talking about the radical reworking of business models and the creation of entirely new value networks.
 We’re talking about a transformation in people, culture, and strategy to address healthcare’s greatest challenges—cost, quality and access.